Image Credit: iStock Image

 Before undergoing cataract surgery, patients must complete a comprehensive pre-operative examination.
 This painless process begins with a detailed patient history, where a nurse collects information about optical errors, family medical history, and current medications.
 The examination includes measuring existing glasses, testing reading skills, and assessing refractive errors using an autorefractometer.
 Intraocular pressure is also measured to evaluate the risk of glaucoma.

 A crucial part of the pre-operative examination is the biometric assessment.
 This measures the eye and provides essential data for calculating the appropriate artificial intraocular lens (IOL) to be implanted during surgery.
 In cases of advanced cataracts, where the eye lens is significantly cloudy, a sonographic examination may be necessary.
+After surgery, patients are often advised to protect their eyes from bright light, and wearing classic sunglasses can be an effective way to shield the eyes during the recovery process.

 Choosing the right IOL